top of page

 Step 4.
 Plan a roadmap and system

-Now, you have finished your proposal and found an advisor for your master’s thesis.
+Now, you have finished your proposal and found an advisor for your master’s thesis or PhD dissertation.
 What’s next?
 You need to develop a roadmap and a process or method to complete your master’s thesis on time.
-In a previous post, I wrote about hacks to increase your academic writing productivity, alot of which can apply to completing your thesis on time.

 1. Make and keep a schedule.
 Academic writing of the sort used for your master’s thesis can be difficult.
 However, taking an approach where you break down challenging tasks into manageable units can be quite effective.